 - Rub seasonings all over each chicken breast until coated.

-- Place trivet wire rack inside the instant pot and add chicken broth.
-Place chicken in the trivet.
+- Add the trivet (wire rack) to the pot and pour in chicken broth.
+Place the chicken on top of the trivet.

-- Secure lid atop the instant pot and set steam valve to the sealed position.
+- Secure the lid and turn the steam valve to “Sealing.”

-- Transfer cooked chicken breast to a cutting board and let it rest for 5 minutes.
+- Transfer cooked chicken breasts to a cutting board and let it rest for 5 minutes.

 More Instant Pot Recipes

-Have you caught the pressure-cooking bug?
+DO you like this Instant Pot Chicken Recipe and want to try more IP recipes?
 I’m right there with you!
 Be sure to check out all of these delicious recipes:

 - Instant Pot Vegetable Beef Soup